zhiyingTan0/COMP421_DatabaseApplicationProject/README.md

 # Database-Application-Project
-•	Collecting Data from online bookstore to design the database and data modelling
+•	Collecting Data from online bookstore to design the database and data modelling.

 •	Currently focusing on the application programming interface for database by using Java.

 •	Here's the ER diagram:

 <p align="center">